sansfrontiere/own/_posts/2016-10-21-how-we-do-wordpress-security.md

 ---
 ID: 1146
+post_title: >
-post_title: How we do WordPress security
+  How we do WordPress security.
+Fighting off the sharks
 author: aliferis
 post_date: 2016-10-21 11:43:59
 post_excerpt: ""